WELCOME!

-We are human service practitioners, volunteers, emergent and current leaders committed to upholding CYC values in our practice across BC’s community social services sector.
+Our membership includes human service practitioners, volunteers, and emerging and established leaders who are committed to upholding Child and Youth Care values across British Columbia’s community social services sector.

 (from Council of Canadian Child and Youth Care Associations)